 Fodor’s: Are there any bars that you really like?

-).
-It's a very old French bistro-style bar -- good burgers, good fries.
+MT: In the Commonwealth Hotel there is a fantastic bar called Eastern Standard (photo, right).
+It’s a very old French bistro-style bar — good burgers, good fries.
 We tend to go there for beers before a Fenway game.

 Fodor’s: Are there any other good places to go for a bite on the day of the game?

 MT: Jasper White’s Summer Shack is great for Rhode Island calamari, roasted lobster, fried clams.
 [It’s] the best raw bar.
 He always has the best oysters and clams.
 And as a fun thing, if it happens to rain and you don’t go to the game, you can go downstairs to King’s Bowling Alley, where there is fluorescent or neon bowling.
 That’s always a good place to burn an afternoon during crappy weather.

 Fodor’s: Where is the best place to shop in Boston?

 MT: Louis Boston.
 It’s really top of the line clothing.
 Brioni is one of my favorite brands, and they carry a lot of Brioni and mostly European-style clothes.
 They just have pristine service.
 It’s one of those stores where you walk in and [they ask], “Do you want an espresso or a Perrier?”
 They take care of you.
 I mean, you get what you pay.